Israeli survivors recount terror at music festival, where Hamas militants killed at least 260

 Alper, 25, jumped into her car and raced to the main road.
 But at the intersection she encountered crowds of stricken festival attendees, shouting at drivers to turn around.
 Then, a noise.
 Firecrackers?
 Panicked men and women staggering down the road just in front of her fell to the ground in pools of blood.
 Gunshots.

-The open-air Tribe of Nova music festival will go down in Israeli history as the country’s worst civilian massacre.
-Dozens of Hamas militants who had blown through Israel’s heavily fortified separation fence and crossed into the country from Gaza opened fire on young Israelis who had come together for a joyous night of electronic music.
+Saturday’s attack on the open-air Tribe of Nova music festival is believed to be the worst civilian massacre in Israeli history, with at least 260 dead and a still undetermined number taken hostage.
+Dozens of Hamas militants who had blown through Israel’s heavily fortified separation fence and crossed into the country from Gaza opened fire on about 3,500 young Israelis who had come together for a joyous night of electronic music to celebrate the Jewish holiday of Sukkot.
 Some attendees were drunk or high on drugs, magnifying their confusion and terror.

+The Associated Press reviewed more than dozen videos taken during the massacre and interviewed survivors to reconstruct how the deadly attack unfolded.
+The party was held in a dusty field outside of Kibbutz Re’im, about 3.3 miles (5.3 kilometers) from the wall that separates Gaza from southern Israel.

 Alper felt a bullet whiz past her left ear.
 Aware the gunmen would outrun her, she plunged into a tangle of shrubs.
 Peering through thorns, she said she saw one of her passengers, the girl who had lost her friend, shriek and collapse as a gunman stood over her limp body, grinning.